 392

-According to the rules given above, initial shewa before yod with ḥireq should sound like a very short ḥireq as /lĭyiśrɔʾel/ for לְיִשְׂרָאֵל .
-However, the pair of /i/ vowels separated by yod is likely to develop into a single long /i/ vowel, /līśrɔʾel/, and this gave rise to a systematic variation between ben Asher and ben Naftali.
+According to the rules given in #387, initial simple shewa before yod should sound like an ultra-short ḥireq.
+This includes cases where the yod has ḥireq.
+E.g., לְיִשְׂרָאֵל should sound like /lĭyiśrɔʾel/.
+However, /ĭyi/ is likely to develop into a single long /i/ vowel, e.g. /līśrɔʾel/, and this gave rise to a systematic variation between ben Asher and ben Naftali.
 Ben Asher admits the long /i/ in only three words:

 וִֽילֲלַ֖ת